The Pretty Mom's Lesson.

 She is not a manager, rather a labor, and rarely has a well-paid job.
 A credit chain in a consistent way and every morning she hasn’t got an ability for an extra minute to sleep a bit longer than yesterday or any day before.
 And all that has a profound affect her nerves like a Chinese drop steadily falling down on the top of the head.
 So her loved ones have recently started to press that their pretty young lady turns like a nervous wreck.

-‘Oh, no time for relax! she repeatedly said to them.
+‘Oh, no time for relax!’ she repeatedly said to them.
 My kiddo is gonna be in any minute.
 I gotta make some grub for him.
 Oh shit, and so much trouble on working.
 I fed up with all that.
-I’m sick of it all!’
+I’m really sick of it all!’

 One day she complained again about her tomboy who had no desire of studying well either in school, or anywhere else.
-He’s hanging out with his cronies all day long while his mom is off.
+He was hanging out with his cronies all day long while his mom was off.

-‘He’s utterly gotten out of hand,’ she said crossly.
+‘He’s utterly gotten out of hand,’ she said angrily.

-‘Maybe he should take up some sports?
-Hit the gym, for instance.’
+‘He should maybe take up some sports?
+Hit the gym, for instance!’
 Her besties gave her an advice.

 ‘Oh, he’s been doing it since last year.
 He got in touch with all kinds of punks there, and now they’re all hanging around, and I’ve no idea where they are.’